cruftyoldsysadmin/documentation/CommandLineInterface.md

 ```
 ### Submit a Claim Set

-The loggned in agent submits a Claim Set to the DIX contract.
+The loggned in user submits a Claim Set to the DIX contract.
 Before the claim set is accepted a number of checks are done:
 * The issuer of the claimSet is validated against the DIX contract to ensure they may submit claims
 * Each claim is validated to ensure that it conforms to template registered for this DIX contract
 * The signatures of each individual claim is verified against the issuer for that claim.